sparkflows/sparkflows-docs/docs/user-guide/concepts/workflows/passing-parameters-to-workflows.rst

 Through --var Parameters with Spark-Submit
 --------------------------------------------------

-Fire Insights workflow can also be directly executed on the cluster with Spark-Submit.
+Sparkflows workflow can also be directly executed on the cluster with Spark-Submit.

 In this case, extra parameters can be passed with --var::